abdelrahmanbonna/quick_currency/README.md

 # quick_currency

-A new Flutter project.
+A new Flutter project that uses web scrabbing to get currencies exchange rates.

 ## Getting Started

-This project is a starting point for a simple currency Flutter application.
+This project is a starting point for a simple currency calculator Flutter application.

 A few resources to get you started if this is your first Flutter project: